izaanaamir/CollabDoc/README.md

 # CollabDoc: Collaborative Document Editing Platform
-Welcome to the CollabDoc!
+Welcome to CollabDoc!
 This application allows users to collaboratively edit documents in real-time, providing features like user authentication, document sharing, and real-time notifications.

 ## Features
 - User Authentication: Sign up, log in, and manage your profile securely.